pcraciunoiu/embrangler_pelican/content/posts/2016-12-20-belated-birthday-resolutions.md

 Here are some goals:

-* Market validation
+* Market validation: validate an idea by asking people
-* Learn sales
+* Learn sales: convince people to use the product
 * Launch something, even a trial or beta or launch page with ideas behind it
+* Get 10 users to try it out

 __Ultimate goal:__ Learn about birthing a product and raising it, especially the parts of it that don't have to do with what I'm already good at (engineering), and more to do with the market, the sales, the psychology, and the luck :)

 ### Travel to new continents

-I want to explore South America and Africa this year.
+I want to set foot on South America and Africa this year.

 * Travel solo in a new and non-English environment (Brazil)
-* Learn about a new culture
+* Learn about a new culture in depth from the locals (amazing stories to recall later)
 * Do something I wouldn't normally do on a trip (out of character)
 * Make the most out of my trip to Romania (by setting foot in Africa, hopefully)
 * Explore joining a new community of sorts.
 Any sorts.
 Perhaps couchsurfing.